 You are required to have an academic advisor who will counsel you in planning your course of study.
-In most cases, this will be the Director of Lay Degree Programs.
+In most cases, this will be the Director of Graduate Theology Programs.
 Prior to beginning your coursework, you should work out a plan of study with your advisor.
 When you register each term, you will be responsible for consulting with your advisor to confirm the proper selection of courses.

 Courses are offered during the summer, fall semester and spring semester.
 Weekend courses are available in fall, spring and summer on campus.
 Several courses are offered in online, Web-hybrid and intensive formats; see Flexible Study Plans for more detail.
 We grant degrees only at the annual graduation in May.

 Upon acceptance into a degree program (or as a non-degree student) and after consulting with your academic advisor, you may register for classes, using the registration forms that the theology administration secretary sends out each term.
 For limited-enrollment courses, we encourage you to register as soon as the official registration period begins.